 Foods High in Zinc

-Here are some of foods that have the highest amount of zinc.
-Keep in mind that you don't need to get your entire intake from just one meal, or one component of a meal.
-Your best bet is to eat a range of foods, including meats, seafood, grains, legumes, seeds, nuts, fruits, vegetables and dairy.
-Fruits don't contain a ton of zinc (avocados have the most, followed by blueberries), but eat them anyway.
+Here are some foods that have the highest amount of zinc.
+Keep in mind that you don't need to get your entire intake from just one meal or one component of a meal.
+Your best bet is to eat a range of foods, including meats, seafood, grains, legumes, seeds, nuts, fruits, vegetables, and dairy.
+Fruits don't contain a ton of zinc (avocados have the most, followed by blueberries), but eat them anyway for a balanced diet.
+If you consume a varied and balanced diet, you will likely consume enough zinc as well as enough other essential vitamins and minerals.

 Oysters are by far the single best source of zinc of any food.
-A single oyster contains 5.5 mg of zinc, so two oysters will provide your whole daily zinc intake.
+A single oyster contains 5.5 milligrams of zinc, so two oysters will provide your whole daily zinc intake.
+But unless you eat oysters every day, which most people don't, you'll have to look elsewhere for your regular zinc intake.

-The good news for meat lovers is that if you eat a normal serving of beef, you're getting your full daily requirement of zinc right there.
+Good news for meat lovers—if you eat a normal serving of beef, you're getting your full daily requirement of zinc right there.
 A rib-eye steak contains 14 milligrams of zinc, or 129 percent of the recommended daily nutritional requirement.
 A 6-ounce burger has 11 milligrams, or 100 percent of the daily requirement.

-Whole grains are another source of zinc, especially oatmeal, which provides 3.1 milligrams, or 27 percent of your daily requirement, in a single serving (half a cup of uncooked oats).
+Whole grains are another source of zinc.
+Oatmeal provides 3.1 milligrams, or 27 percent of your daily requirement, in a single serving (half a cup of uncooked oats).
 Teff, spelt, amaranth, quinoa, and wild rice also provide a significant amount, from 2 to 2.8 milligrams, or 18 to 25 percent of your daily requirement.
 Whole grains are still good sources of zinc—particularly if you spread out your zinc intake throughout the day, and from a variety of foods.

 This last one might come as a surprise.
 Ready-to-eat breakfast cereals are often fortified with zinc.
 Multigrain Cheerios contain 15 milligrams, or 136 percent, and Cinnamon Toast Crunch provides 9 milligrams, or 82 percent.
 In addition, many brands of crispy rice cereal and corn flakes contain between 6 and 7.5 milligrams, or 55 to 68 percent.